semagrow/kobe/operator/readme.md

   outputDir: /kobe/output

 ```
+Specifically

--Under _spec.image_ you must define an image that deploys your federator on a server.
+- Under _spec.image_: here you must define an image that deploys your federator.
+For example in tha above yaml the semagrow/semagrow image deploys semagrow on a tomcat server

--Under _spec.port_ you must define the port your federator's endpoint listens to
+- Under _spec.port_: here you must define the port that your federator's endpoint listens to

--Under _spec.sparqlEnding_ you must provide the suffixe of your federators sparql endpoint .
+- Under _spec.sparqlEnding_: you must provide the suffixe of your federators sparql endpoint .
  For example for semagrow which listens to `<internal-endpoint>:<port>/SemaGrow/sparql`
- then `sparqlEnding: /SemaGrow/sparql `
+ then `sparqlEnding: /SemaGrow/sparql ` .The `<internal-endpoint>:<port>` will be provided by the operator to where
+ its needed and you dont have to set this anywhere.

- -Under the _spec.fedConfDir_ you must specify the directory your federator expects to find its metadata files
+ - Under the _spec.fedConfDir_ you must specify the directory your federator expects to find its metadata files
  in order to operate properly.For semagrow that is _/etc/default/semagrow_

- -Under _spec.confFromFileImage_ you must provide the name of an image that does the following.
+ - Under _spec.confFromFileImage_ you must provide the name of an image that does the following.
- It reads from /kobe/input dump files of a dataset and writes at /kobe/output metadata configuration files for that dataset.
+ It creates a container thatreads from _/kobe/input_ dump files of a dataset and writes at _/kobe/output_ metadata configuration files for that dataset.
- It can also instead query the database endpoint to create the metadata file since we provide the init container
- with thes environment variable END_POINT=".."
+ It can also instead query dircetly the database sparql endpoint to create the metadata file since we provide the init container with an environment variable called `END_POINT` which contains the full url of the sparql endpoint of the dataset

+ The image should be oblivious of what dataset it makes the metadata for and incorporate only the necessary logic to make that file.
+For example with semagrow we provide the image that uses the sevod-scraper (check it under semagrow in github)
+ to process the dump files of a dataset (f.e dbpedia) and return a dbpedia.ttl file for this specific set.
  The read and write directories of your image can be changed from the following 2 fields in the yaml
- _spec.inputDumpDir_ and _spec.outputDumpDir_ if its convenient.They automatically default to /kobe/input , /kobe/output
+ _spec.inputDumpDir_ and _spec.outputDumpDir_ if its convenient.
+ They automatically default to _/kobe/input_ , _/kobe/output_

  -Under _spec.ConfImage_ you must provide the name of an image that does the following.
- It read from /kobe/input a set of different metadata files and combines them to one big configuration file of metadata for
+ It read from `/kobe/input` a set of different metadata files and combines them to one big configuration file of metadata forthe experiment.
- the experiment.
-For semagrow we just need to turn each dataset metadata from ttl to nt then cat them and turn them back to   .ttl.
+For semagrow we just need to turn each dataset metadata from .ttl to .nt then concatenate them and turn them back to .ttl.
 Again you can change the input and output directories your image expects to find the files and write to ,with the
  following fields _.spec.inputDir_ and _.spec.outputDir_ .

  If the above are specified as described after the init process the federator will have the correct metadata file